Non-Invasive Reconstruction of Intracranial EEG Across the Deep Temporal Lobe from Scalp EEG based on Conditional Normalizing Flow: Results and Discussion

 Beyond generating realistic single-channel waveforms, a crucial test for the model is its ability to capture the complex functional relationships between different neural populations.
 These relationships are reflected in the inter-channel correlation structure of the iEEG signals.
 Figure~\ref{fig:conn_comparison} presents a qualitative comparison of these correlation patterns, displaying the 50 strongest pairwise Pearson correlations for both the ground truth (a) and generated (b) iEEG signals from a 200ms segment of Subject S6.

-The circular plots reveal a remarkable correspondence between the ground truth and the generated data.
-The model successfully reproduces the salient features of the functional connectivity network.
+The circular plots reveal a close correspondence between the ground truth and the generated data.
+The model reproduces salient features of the correlation topology visible in this band-limited representation.
 Key patterns, such as strong correlations between homologous regions in the left and right hemispheres (e.g., between channels in AHL and AHR), are clearly preserved.
-This is physiologically significant as it reflects the synchronous activity maintained between bilateral structures via commissural pathways.

-Furthermore, the model accurately captures strong correlations between anatomically and functionally connected regions within the same hemisphere, such as the connections between the entorhinal cortex and the hippocampus, which form a critical circuit for memory processing.
-The visual similarity of the two plots—from the dense connections within the parahippocampal gyrus to the sparser but strong links spanning distant regions—indicates that NeuroFlowNet is not merely generating a collection of independent, albeit realistic, time series.
-Instead, it is learning the underlying covariance structure that governs the system-level dynamics of the Medial Temporal Lobe network.
-This ability to replicate the spatial organization of neural activity is a strong indicator that the generated iEEG data retains the neurophysiological signatures necessary for more advanced network-level analyses.
+Furthermore, the model captures strong correlations between anatomically and functionally related regions within the same hemisphere, such as the entorhinal cortex and hippocampus.
+The visual similarity of the two plots—from the dense connections within the parahippocampal gyrus to the sparser but strong links spanning distant regions—suggests that NeuroFlowNet is not merely generating a collection of independent, realistic time series, but is also retaining cross-channel covariance patterns observable in the reconstructed signals.
+Since Pearson correlation is primarily sensitive to shared low-/mid-frequency fluctuations, this comparison is most appropriately interpreted as evidence that the model preserves one important aspect of MTL dependency structure within the retained bandwidth, rather than fully recovering the underlying neural or network dynamics.